andreamoro/ollama-fastmcp-wrapper/demos/README.md

 ## Notes

+- **Python demos automatically read configuration** from `wrapper_config.toml` (host and port)
-- All demos assume the wrapper is running on `http://localhost:8000`
+- Shell demos assume the wrapper is running on `http://localhost:8000`
-- Modify the `HOST` variable in each script if using a different address
+  - Modify the `HOST` variable in shell scripts if using a different address
 - The demos will create a `demo_conversation.json` file in the current directory
 - Each demo is self-contained and can be run independently
 - Check the wrapper logs for detailed server connection information